<check against delivery>

 … as the quieter, better part of ourselves."

-Care is central to Australian life, and I have made it central to my work as your Governor-General.
+I know and you know, care is central to Australian life, and that's why I've made it central to my work as your Governor-General.

-Somewhat unsurprisingly, but always disappointingly, when my appointment was announced, there were some who felt that not being a military man, or even a man (!), would make it difficult for me to properly discharge the role of Governor-General.
+Somewhat unsurprisingly, but always disappointingly, when my appointment was announced, there were some who felt that not being a military man, or even a man (!), would make it difficult for me to properly discharge the role of Governor-General, and I guess in particular, Commander-in-Chief of the Australian Defence Force.

-My response to a critique of perceived lack of skills and capability, was the same one I have always given across my career.
+My response to a critique of perceived lack of skills and capability, was the same one I have given across my career and that Anna gives, and that so many people in this room I know give all the time.

-I had learned very early the lessons of service, respect, community, humility and care, growing up in an Army family.
-And I have sought to take those values into every role I have had the privilege to hold.
+I had learned very early the lessons of service, respect, community, humility and care, despite what the critics must have thought, I actually grew up in an Army family.
+My Dad served this country for 40 years and our family served alongside him, particularly my mother, as an Army wife, looking after four kids, one with a disability.
+So I sought to take these values into every role I have had the privilege to hold.

-On the day the Prime Minister announced my appointment I simply asked Australians to look further than first impressions, and to remember that we are all so much more than the stereotypes often drawn of us from afar.
+On the day the Prime Minister announced my appointment I simply asked Australians to look further than first impressions, or tropes, and to remember that we are all so much more than the stereotypes often drawn of us from those far away that have never met us.

 Today, I hope that anyone reviewing my first year in office would see two primary things: First, a continuation of tradition and ceremony established and exhibited by my predecessors, deep respect and understanding of the office of Governor-General, its relationship with The Crown, and the constitutional, parliamentary and legal frameworks that circumscribe the responsibilities and powers of the Governor-General.